SunggooJung/ADR_TX1/README.md

-"ADR_NET - ROS implementation of caffe based CNN"
+# ADR_NET - ROS implementation of caffe based CNN

-If you use this ROS-CNN wrapper for your academic research, please cite our related papers.
+## If you use this ROS-CNN wrapper for your academic research, please cite our [related papers.] (https://ieeexplore.ieee.org/abstract/document/8299437)

 @article{jung2018direct,
   title={A direct visual servoing-based framework for the 2016 IROS Autonomous Drone Racing Challenge},